Registered Nurse I

 - Provide RN triage as needed on 'Live Answer' calls from patients, hospital representatives, or referring physicians requesting inpatient consultation.

-- Education Required: Associate's Degree or Bachelor's Degree in Nursing.
+- Associate's Degree or Bachelor's Degree in Nursing.

-- Must be comfortable working with patients with potentially infectious diseases.
+- Must be comfortable working with patients with potentially infectious diseases and with cancer diagnoses.

 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.